Joana is a journalist, writer and political commentator.

 Joana holds an MSc in Middle East Politics from the School of Oriental and African Studies, London.

-She has worked as an editorial assistant at Pluto Press, as the social affairs correspondent for the Morning Star, as an online reporter and presenter for RT UK, and as senior journalist and author Paul Mason‘s researcher.
+She has worked as an editorial assistant at Pluto Press, as the social affairs correspondent for the Morning Star, as an online reporter and presenter for RT UK, as senior journalist and author Paul Mason‘s researcher, and for several news outlets including the Associated Press, Sunday Mirror, Independent, New Statesman, and Vice.

 She loves South London, cats, cycling and Sainsbury’s Apricot Wheats.